GrantCuster/garden/content/posts/2024-09-03-09-37-47-Cyberdeck-glasses-edition.md

 ## Visibility

 I run the glasses in monitor mode, so there's no eye-tracking or anything.
 The compatibility has been great (can plug and unplug just like any other monitor).
 Readability can be tough, especially when looking at corners.
-I have the display scaled up to 2xwhich basically solves readability at the cost of information density.
+I have the display scaled up to 2x which basically solves readability at the cost of information density.
 Sway helps here, it feels great to have basically no system chrome in the way.

 ![Simulation screenshot, close to what it looks like in practice](https://grant-uploader.s3.amazonaws.com/2024-09-03-16-21-46-2000.jpg)